senlin/soblossom/README.md

 ### Gallery Shortcode

 For the soblossom theme we have completely overhauled the default WordPress Gallery shortcode.
 You won't find any inline styling either.
-We have replaced the functionality with [Foundation Blockgrid](http://foundation.zurb.com/docs/components/block_grid.html) **and** [Foundation Clearing Thumbs](http://foundation.zurb.com/docs/components/clearing.html), which shows the images with a cool lightbox effect, so you won't need an additional plugin for that either.
+We have replaced the functionality with [Foundation Blockgrid](http://foundation.zurb.com/docs/components/block_grid.html).
+Since [v1.6.5](https://github.com/senlin/soblossom/releases/tag/v1.6.5) we have removed the clearing from the soblossom gallery shortcode, due to too many inconsistencies and ongoing (or recurring) conflicts.
-By default the blockgrid shows `small-block-grid-2 medium-block-grid-3 large-block-grid-4`, which means that on small devices (up to 640px wide) it shows 2 thumbs; on medium devices (640-1024px wide) it shows 3 thumbs and on large devices (anything over 1024px) it will show 4 thumbs.
-Clicking on a thumb will show the Foundation Clearing effect.
+By default the blockgrid shows `small-block-grid-2 medium-block-grid-3 large-block-grid-4`, which means that on small devices (up to 640px wide) it shows 2 thumbs; on medium devices (640-1024px wide) it shows 3 thumbs and on large devices (anything over 1024px) it will show 4 thumbs.If you want to adjust anything, you can do so in `inc/classes/gallery.php` and the `scss/_gallery.scss` files.
-If you want to adjust anything, you can do so in `inc/classes/gallery.php` and the `scss/_gallery.scss` files.
+If you want to have a lightbox effect we recommend using the [WP Featherlight](https://wordpress.org/plugins/wp-featherlight/) plugin.
 Showing your galleries this way means that whatever you choose as amount of columns in the WordPress interface will have no effect on the frontend.
 That is the "price you pay" for awesomeness.
 Of course you can remove the function and let WordPress do it its own way too.

 ### Other Foundation Features